Level Up Your Feedback Skills With Our Radical Candor Resources

 Learn the basics of Radical Candor in six minutes.
 Obnoxious Aggression is what happens when you challenge someone directly, but don’t care about them personally.
 Manipulative Insincerity is praise that is non-specific and insincere or criticism that is neither clear nor kind.
 Ruinous Empathy is “nice” but ultimately unhelpful or even damaging.
 Radical Candor is criticism that is kind and clear, and praise that is specific and sincere.

 Kim breaks down the concepts on Radical Candor, provides specific stories and examples, and reveals the two incidents that prompted her to bottle the magic of Radical Candor and share it with the world.
 Radical Candor not only become a best-selling book, but it’s also blossomed into a company creating BS-free zones at workplaces around the world.

 The Talk that Started a Revolution

 Kim’s talk at First Round Capital went viral and started a feedback revolution around the world.
 Why?
 Because implementing a feedback-first culture will improve your relationships and help your team achieve more success than you ever thought possible.
 Next, Kim is tackling bias and bullying in the workplace.
-Order her new book, Just Work: Get Sh*t Done, Fast & Fair, to learn how we can recognize, attack, and eliminate workplace injustice ― and transform our careers and organizations in the process.
+Order her new book, Just Work: How To Root Out Bias, Prejudice, and Bullying to Create a Kick-Ass Culture of Inclusion, to learn how we can recognize, attack, and eliminate workplace injustice ― and transform our careers and organizations in the process.